-Also on this date in 1866 another Pirates pitcher was born, named Harry Staley, who has a direct connection to McCormick.
+Also on this date in 1866, another Pirates pitcher was born named Harry Staley, who has a direct connection to McCormick.
 Staley helped fill the opening in the rotation left by the retirement of McCormick.
 Harry played for the team from 1888-89 when they were the Alleghenys and 1891 when they took on the name Pirates.
 The Alleghenys bought him from a minor league team named the St Louis Whites in June of 1888 after he posted a 1.76 ERA in 20 starts.
 He made another 24 starts in the majors that year, completing all of them, with a 12-12 2.69 record.
 The following season he posted a 3.51 ERA during a higher offense year, finishing 6th in the NL in ERA.
-In 1890 almost the entire Alleghenys team, along with most of the better players around baseball, jumped to the newly formed Player’s League for the season.
+In 1890, almost the entire Alleghenys team, along with most of the better players around baseball, jumped to the newly formed Player’s League for the season.
 The league folded after one year and all players were put back on their original rosters from 1889 as long as the team reserved them.
 Staley pitched well upon his return but was released in May with a 4-5 record.
-He pitched in the majors until 1895 and had 136 career wins, 37 with the Pirates.
+He pitched in the majors until 1895 and finished with 136 career wins, 37 of them came with the Pirates.